February 17, 2012

 -If using mushrooms or other veg, saute them separate until most moisture evaporates and set aside.

--Add artichokes, mushrooms and any other veggies to spinach and cook for 5 minutes.
+-Add chopped artichokes, mushrooms and any other veggies to spinach and cook for 5 minutes.

 -Season with salt & pepper.